There are two main ways you may earn credit for your previous experience—academic and non-academic:

 Transfer your academic credits.
 JIU students are welcome to transfer relevant college credits from any college or university accredited by an agency recognized by the U.S. Department of Education.
 Up to nine credits can be transferred in our master’s programs, and up to 90 credits can be transferred in our bachelor programs.

 Transfer non-academic experience into credits.
 Students who wish to have their personal and professional experiences assessed for equivalence to university-level learning can compile a Credit for Prior Learning Portfolio.
 This portfolio contains detailed evidence of learning outcomes, supporting documentation, essays, and descriptions of personal and professional experience.
 Prior learning documented by the portfolio must match the learning outcomes for specific JIU courses.
-Students are required to work closely with their Student Support Counselor to determine which specific course requirement(s) they would like to fulfill through this option.
+Students are required to work closely with their Student Solutions Advisor to determine which specific course requirement(s) they would like to fulfill through this option.
 Students will be charged a per credit hour tuition rate (see tuition and fees) for approved portfolios.
 The Credit for Prior Learning option is available to students who have been admitted to one of JIU’s degree programs.

 CPL is available for bachelors and masters students only with the following limitations: